tschmutzer/kmasker/HOWTO.md

-git clone git@github.com:tschmutzer/kmasker.git kmasker cd kmasker git checkout make_release_master git submodule init git submodule update
+git clone git@github.com:tschmutzer/kmasker.git kmasker cd kmasker git checkout make_release_master
 ./make_release.sh
 ```
 ### What will happen?
 Git downloads the repository and the submodules (e.g. gffread).
-The scripts downloads HolyBuildBox and starts to compile all components in src and external_src.
+The scripts download HolyBuildBox and start to compile all components in src and external_src.
 The compiled applications will be portable across different Linux distributions.
-Afterwards the whole kmasker folder will be zipped.
+Afterwards the necessary components of kmasker will be zipped.
 In the end the intermediate docker containers and images are removed.

 ### How to update this branch before building a version?